shieldyguy/moire-cowbell/roadmap.md

 Patterns defined as tiling SVG elements or programmatic canvas graphics.

 UI/UX
-Minimal overlay UI that doesn’t distract from visual exploration.
+Minimal overlay UI that doesn't distract from visual exploration.

 Menu system to select and swap patterns.